-Northeast Mississippi Community College is a public, comprehensive community college that exists to meet the diverse educational, career, and individual needs of students and the community within the district it serves- Alcorn, Prentiss, Tippah, Tishomingo, and Union counties- by awarding the Associate of Arts of Degree, Associate of Applied Science Degree, and Certificates.
+Northeast Mississippi Community College, a public two-year institution, fulfills a critical role in empowering a diverse student body within its designated service area - Alcorn, Prentiss, Tippah, Tishomingo, and Union counties.
+We provide a comprehensive curriculum encompassing Associate of Arts and Applied Science Degrees, Workforce Training, Economic Development, Adult Education, and Certificate Programs to equip students with the necessary skills and knowledge to achieve their academic and professional aspirations.
 Beyond this original scope, Northeast responds to the needs of all who seek to further their education.